-The Anchor Project is a community-based organisation that has worked in a challenging area of inner-city Bradford (ranked in the top 1% most deprived living areas in the UK), for the last fifteen years.
+The Anchor Project is a community-based organisation that has worked in a challenging area of inner-city Bradford (ranked in the top 1% most deprived living areas in the UK), for the last eighteen years.
 The focus of our work is to engage with, and support some of the most marginalised, vulnerable and isolated in our neighbourhood, and to improve community wellbeing and integration.

 - the elderly (many of whom are isolated in our community)

 - asylum seekers and refugees

 - those struggling to integrate due to limited English language skills

 - local people of all ages and backgrounds, encouraging them to improve our often neglected urban surroundings